Orlando Toll Roads: Should You Avoid Them?

 There are 10 Orlando toll roads, and one more coming soon with the I-4 Ultimate project.
 Paying for tolls may seem like something undesirable, but the truth is that they’re well worth the price.
 By using toll roads, you get a few benefits in exchange.

-There are two basic reasons to avoid the toll roads.
+There are two basic reasons to avoid toll roads.

 You can exit the airport only from the North or the South, and it’s possible to head out without hitting any toll roads at all.
 In practice, it’s not a good idea.
 The toll roads avoid a lot of traffic and congestion, particularly during rush hour times.

 Given a choice between taking the city routes vs. the toll roads, I’ll always go for the toll roads.
 Even if it’s longer, more expensive, and takes more time.

 Because toll roads are far less stressful than the alternatives.
 You don’t have to deal with stop lights, navigating different streets, and crazed local drivers who are familiar with the roads and can’t stand the fact that you’re going too slow.

 Navigating unfamiliar roads, even with a GPS, can still be stressful.
 There’s a road in Tampa that my GPS doesn’t really seem to understand.
 It routes me a mile away between an office building and the hotel I use.
 They’re right across the street from each other.

 The toll roads are simple to navigate, have less traffic, and have no delays.
 You can avoid the toll roads if you want, but I’d encourage you to use them.